Victoria-Hodder/alpha-blog/README.md

 * Users can create, read, update and delete posts.
 * Authentication System (log in, log out)
 * Special functionality for admins

-Planned features include:
+* Search for posts according to title and content

-* Search for posts according to categories
+* Double Opt In

 And much more!